proweb4all/springmvcapp1/Readme.md

-# Example of creating a Java Spring MVC application
+# Example of creating a Java MVC CRUD application using Spring Boot and MySQL